Typhoon Kong-rey Makes Historic Landfall in Taiwan as Strongest Storm Since 1996

 Severe Flooding and Landslide Risks

-Heavy led to severe flooding in areas such as Hualien and Taichung.
-The continuous downpour triggered a small landslide along Xiwan Road in Xizhi District, damaging infrastructure and leaving roads impassable.
-CWA forecasters warned that additional could exacerbate flash conditions and further landslides.
+Heavy rainfall led to severe flooding in areas such as Hualien and Taichung.
+The continuous downpour triggered a small along Xiwan Road in Xizhi District, damaging infrastructure and leaving roads impassable.
+CWA forecasters warned that additional rainfall could exacerbate flash conditions and further landslides.

 Path Forward and Future Expectations